EmilBuszylo/gatsby-minimal-ui-boilerplate/README.md

 When I wanted start my new gatsby project, lost a lot of time searching a matching template for my needs.

 [On gatsby starters page](https://www.gatsbyjs.org/starters/?v=2) are amazing templates with much features.
-Unfortunately did't find what I need it means:
+Unfortunately didn't find what I need it means:

 - Typescript;
 - cms (netlify, strapi etc.);